Carey Terrance: Playing career

 Terrance started his junior hockey career with the Erie Otters of the Ontario Hockey League in the 2021–22 OHL season, where scored 10 goals and had 14 assists in 62 games.
 The following season saw he increase his scoring to 30 goals and 17 assists in 67 games.
 In the 2023–24 OHL season, he scored 29 goals with 23 assists.
 He was named the Otters' captain for the 2024–25 season, in which he scored 20 goals with 19 assists in 45 games.
 He missed the last 2 months of the season after a serious injury he suffered crashing into the boards.

 Terrance was drafted 59th overall by the Ducks in the 2nd round of the 2023 draft.
 He signed an entry-level contract with the Ducks in April 2025.

 In June 2025, Terrance was traded to the New York Rangers along with a 2025 third-round pick in exchange for Chris Kreider and a 2025 fourth-round pick.

 He began the 2025-26 season with the Rangers' AHL affiliate the Hartford Wolf Pack and scored his first professional goal for the Wolf Pack on October 23, 2025 against the Springfield Thunderbirds.
+He played primarily in a defensive role for the Wolf Pack in 2025-26, including playing as one of the teams main penalty killers, but had limited success offensively through most of the season.
+He only had 3 goals and 3 assists through Hartford's first 50 games, but scored 5 goals and 6 assists in his final 18 games to finish the season with 8 goals and 9 assists in 68 games.